ufoss-org/ufoss-website/docs/kotysa/queries.md

 * ```fun fetchAllStream(): Stream<T>``` returns several results as `java.util.stream.Stream`, can be empty if no results

 ::: tip
-If you use kotysa-spring-r2dbc, use reactive `org.ufoss.kotysa.r2dbc.ReactorSqlClient` or coroutines `org.ufoss.kotysa.CoroutinesSqlClient`
+With **kotysa-spring-r2dbc**, you work with either reactive `org.ufoss.kotysa.r2dbc.ReactorSqlClient` or coroutines `org.ufoss.kotysa.CoroutinesSqlClient`
 :::

 **ReactorSqlClient**